APPLICATION FOR NAVAC BOARD CERTIFIED CHAPLAIN

 Qualifications for BCC:

-1. Possession of a Master of Divinity (M.Div) (or the equivalent) from an institution recognized by the Department of Education.
-Equivalent education is possible and must include the following:
+1. Possession of a Master of Divinity (M.Div.) from an institution recognized by the Department of Education.

 3. Current Ecclesiastical Endorsement from an endorsing body recognized by the Department of Veterans Affairs.